Dash has seen remarkable growth. Here’s how this altcoin works.

 Within the first 48 hours after developers released Dash — called Xcoin at the time — 2 million coins had been mined.
 If you recall, only 18 million Dash can ever be mined.
 That means around 11% of the currency was released within the first two days.

 Critics say this casts doubt over Dash’s legitimacy.
 Some speculate that it’s evidence that Dash is a “pump and dump” scheme, in which individuals inflate a cryptocurrency’s market price and quickly sell their holdings.
+This claim should be investigated further by potential buyers of Dash assets.

 What is an instamine or premine?